The adaptive cellular immune response

 - Harvard Medical School

 T cells regulate the activities of B cells, T cells, and other cells participating in immune responses.
 They provide help for antibody production by B cells, and they are also the effectors of antigen-specific cell-mediated immunity (CMI).
 CMI is important in the elimination of cells infected with pathogens that replicate intracellularly (eg, viruses, mycobacteria, and some bacteria) and cells exhibiting aberrant differentiation (eg, neoplasms).
 CMI also destroys allogeneic cells (graft rejection).
 In addition, it is involved in cellular autoimmune responses, as well as type IV allergic reactions to drugs and contact dermatitis.
+In addition, T cells activate innate immune cells such as phagocytic cells to become more effective at killing other types of pathogens such as fungi.
 (See "Transplantation immunobiology" and "Overview of autoimmunity" and "Drug allergy: Classification and clinical features", section on 'Type IV Reactions' and "Overview of dermatitis", section on 'Allergic contact dermatitis'.)

 The cellular interactions that form the basis of CMI are discussed in this topic review.
 Related topics and T cell help for antibody production are discussed separately.
 (See "T cell receptor genetics" and "Normal B and T lymphocyte development" and "The humoral immune response".)